An advanced way to treat hepatocellular carcinoma

 to enable deeper perfusion.1

-PEDD: A novel approach powered by SmartValve™ technology that works in sync with the heart6 to enhance delivery pressure beyond what the cardiovascular system can generate on its own,7 which may help to open collapsed vessels in the tumor and enable deeper perfusion.1,8
+PEDD: A proprietary approach powered by SmartValve™ technology that works in sync with the heart6 to enhance delivery pressure beyond what the cardiovascular system can generate on its own,7 which may help to open collapsed vessels in the tumor and enable deeper perfusion.1,8

 The 5-year survival rate for HCC remains